Sam Darnold Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Season Stats

-- Darnold has thrown for 1,685 yards (240.7 ypg) to lead Carolina, completing 61.4% of his passes and recording seven touchdown passes and eight interceptions this season.

-- He has tacked on 110 rushing yards on 26 carries with five touchdowns, averaging 15.7 yards per game.
+- He's also rushed 26 times for 110 yards and five touchdowns, averaging 15.7 yards per game.

-- The Panthers, who rank 19th in the NFL in points scored, have dropped back to pass 58.4% of the time while running the ball 41.6% of the time.
+- The Panthers have thrown the football in 58.4% of their plays from scrimmage this year while running the ball 41.6% of the time.
+This offensive attack ranks 19th in the NFL in points scored.

 - Darnold has thrown 24 passes in the red zone this season, 44.4% of his team's red zone plays.